gabriel-dehan/poe-watch-api/README.md

 ## Shortcomings

-- Doing a find or where on an item will always take some time (1-2 seconds) because it has to traverse all ~30k objects from PoE to find your matches.
-This could probably be optimised but I haven't had the time to get around to do it.
+- When you want to fetch the price of an item, we do a request each time using the PoE API `/item` endpoint, which is not ideal.
+Ideally we'd want to use the `/compact` API for that but I haven't had the time to do that yet.
 - No rate limiter set for the moment so when fetching a bunch of item prices you could hit the rate limiter of `poe.watch`.
 I'll add one at some point in the future if is needed or requested.

 ## Contribution